High-performance deep spiking neural networks with 0.3 spikes per neuron: Setting and the threshold

-{\em Iterative updates during training}.
-Throughout training the latest possible firing time and the base threshold are related by Eq. (\ref{eq:tilde_theta_2}).
+Throughout training the $t_\mathrm{max}^{(n)}$ and the base threshold $\Tilde{\vartheta}_i^{(n)}$ are related by Eq. (\ref{eq:tilde_theta_2}).
 In each iteration the parameters $W_{ij}^{(n)}$ and $D_i^{(n)}$ change.
 Whenever necessary, the iterative update rule for $t_{\rm max}^{(n)}$ in Eq. (\ref{eq:dervis_tmax}) shifts the maximal firing time in a regime with additional safety margin.
 This influences in turn the threshold $\vartheta_i^{(n)}$ which is recalculated according to Eq. (\ref{eq:tilde_theta_2}).

-{\em Additional Remarks}.
+\paragraph{Additional Remarks}

-(i) In principle, we are free to initialize $t_{\rm max}^{(n)}$ (or $\Tilde{\vartheta}_i^{(n)}$) at arbitrarily high values, much larger than those proposed in this subsection.
-In this case the adaptive rule for $t_{\rm max}^{(n)}$ (see Fig. \ref{fig:Fig7}) can be omitted.
-However, the price to be payed is a very long spiking delay, in particular in networks with many layers.
+(i) In principle, we are free to initialize $t_{\rm max}^{(n)}$ (or $\Tilde{\vartheta}_i^{(n)}$) at arbitrarily high values, much larger than those proposed above.
+In this case the adaptive rule for $t_{\rm max}^{(n)}$ (Supplementary Fig. \ref{fig:Fig7}) can be omitted.
+However, the trade-off becomes a very long spiking delay, in particular in networks with many layers.

-Both the initialization of the reference voltage with a parameter $\zeta>0$ and the iterative update rule for $t_{\rm max}^{(n)}$ in Eq. (\ref{eq:dervis_tmax}) provide a safety margin that lead to spiking delays that could potentially be avoided.
+Both the initialization of the reference potential with a parameter $\zeta>0$ and the iterative update rule for $t_{\rm max}^{(n)}$ in Eq. (\ref{eq:dervis_tmax}) provide a safety margin that leads to spiking delays that could potentially be avoided.
 However, the $t_{\rm max}^{(n)}$ used during training does not need to be same as during inference.
 In order to reduce the classification latency during inference, $t_{\rm max}^{(n)}$ is recalculated with the fixed parameters found after training such that, in each layer $n$, the earliest possible spike across all neurons and a representative sample from the training base happens immediately after $t_{\rm min}^{(n)}$ which in turn leads to a tight value for the threshold via Eq. (\ref{eq:tilde_theta_2}).